cran/PowerUpR/README.md

 (iv) under sample size constraints for one or more levels along with any of the i ii, or iii options.
 Congruent with the three fundemental concepts the package also provides tools for graphing two or three dimensional relationships to investiage relative standing of power, MDES, MRSS or a component of COSA.

-A design parameter (one of the MDES, MRSS, power, or OSS) can be requested by using approriate function given design characteristics.
+A design parameter (one of the MDES, MRSS, power, or COSA) can be requested by using approriate function given design characteristics.
 Except for graphing functions, each function begins with an **output** name, following by a period, and a **design** name.
 There are four types of output; `mdes`,  `power`, `mrss`, and `optimal`, and 14 types of design; `ira1r1`, `bira2r1`, `bira2f1`, `bira2c1`, `cra2r2`, `bira3r1`, `bcra3r2`, `bcra3f2`, `cra3r3`,